ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 #### Advantages
 * I can finish my work faster.
 * I make fewer mistakes.
-* It can improve the quailty of my study and work.
+* It can improve the quality of my study and work.
 #### Disadvantages
 * I always ignore people when I am concentrated, and they may feel offended.
 * I always feel disturbed if my friends are around me, and it is difficult to concentrate.